Vincent-N/cs378_command_and_control_project/README.md

 ### Configure IP (IMPORTANT)

-Edit the IP addresses in the **_config.py_** file to match the IP address of the attacker and target machine.
+Edit the IP addresses in the **_config.py_** file to match the IP address of the attacker machine.
 Can also set which port number the attacker machine will use to listen.

 ### Creating executables (IMPORTANT)